-For years, during my transition between full time employment and starting a business, I worked through an agency at temporary assignments.
+For years, during my transition between full time employment and starting a business, I worked at numerous jobs through a temporary agency.

 One assignment was secretarial work at a university.
 I was performing the prescribed duties when I looked up and saw a former high school classmate standing at the desk.

-He greeted me and proceeded to ask a question about a person he was trying to locate.
+He greeted me and asked a question about a person he was trying to locate.
 That was fine, but then he did something that I unfortunately had to tolerate.

 This classmate began to enlighten me on how I could do better, how I didn’t have to stay at that job, and how I should take action to get what I want.